VolpeUSDOT/FTOT-Resilience-Supply_Chain/README.md

-# FTOT-SCR
+# FTOT-Resilience-Supply_Chain

 Freight and Fuel Transportation Optimization Tool - Supply Chain Resilience

 ## Description
-FTOT is a flexible scenario-testing tool that optimizes the transportation of materials for future energy and freight scenarios.
+[FTOT](https://volpeusdot.github.io/FTOT-Public) is a flexible scenario-testing tool that optimizes the transportation of materials for future energy and freight scenarios.
 FTOT models and tracks commodity-specific information and can take into account conversion of raw materials to products (e.g., crude oil to jet fuel and diesel) and the fulfillment of downstream demand.
 FTOT was developed at the US Dept. of Transportation's Volpe National Transportation Systems Center.

-FTOT-SCR is a modification of the base FTOT program to support analysis of supply chain resilience.
+FTOT-Resilience-Supply_Chain is a modification of the base FTOT program to support analysis of supply chain resilience.
 The supply chain resilience assessment includes two parts: integrated risk assessment to capture the combined effects of multiple risk factors on supply chain performance, and resilience assessment to calculate the long-term supply chain resilience in a planning horizon.
 The supply chain methodology and modifications to the FTOT code were developed at Washington State University (WSU) and utilize the 2022.2 version of FTOT.

 Additional documentation developed by the WSU team explains the methodology of the risk assessment and resilience assessment.
 These files are available in the [docs](/docs/) directory.

 ## Installation
-FTOT-SCR code uses the Python environment created by the main FTOT-Public repository.
-If you haven't already installed FTOT, follow [instructions](https://volpeusdot.github.io/FTOT-Public) from the main FTOT landing page to install FTOT, install supporting Python packages, and set up the Python environment.
+FTOT-Resilience-Supply_Chain code uses the Python environment created by the main FTOT-Public repository.
+If you haven't already installed FTOT, follow [instructions](https://volpeusdot.github.io/FTOT-Public/#getting-started) from the main FTOT landing page to install FTOT, install supporting Python packages, and set up the Python environment.

-To install the FTOT-SCR code, clone this repository or download and unzip the code to a directory called `C:\FTOT-SCR`.
+To install the FTOT-Resilience-Supply_Chain code, clone this repository or download and unzip the code to a directory called `C:\FTOT-SCR`.
 This is the same process as used to download the FTOT code but with a different target directory.

-After downloading the FTOT-SCR code, navigate to the `\scenarios\ForestResiduals_SCR\input_GISdata` directory and un-zip the `facilities.gdb.zip` ZIP File there to the same directory (using the "Extract Here" option), so that the directory contains a folder called `facilities.gdb`.
+After downloading the FTOT-Resilience-Supply_Chain code, navigate to the `\scenarios\ForestResiduals_SCR\input_GISdata` directory and un-zip the `facilities.gdb.zip` ZIP File there to the same directory (using the "Extract Here" option), so that the directory contains a folder called `facilities.gdb`.

 _If you encounter an issue extracting the facilities ZIP file, try downloading the file again directly from GitHub [here](/scenarios/ForestResiduals_SCR/input_GISdata/facilities.gdb.zip) and extracting to the same `input_GISdata` folder._